Protocol and Practice of Persons Appearing in the Court of Judge Christopher Coury

 Pre-Trial Practice and Management IssuesMotion Practice If you have a motion that necessitates an evidentiary hearing, please file those motions sooner rather than later.
 Any motion brought for a Daubert hearing or brought under Evidence Rule 702, should be filed no later than the dispositive motion deadline.
 By the time you get to court, I will have read what you filed.
 That means you only have to talk about those things you did not put in your filings or to clarify something you put in your written materials.
 Discussing what I have already read usually is not very helpful.

-I prefer each motion, including dispositive motions, to deal with one discrete subject.
+I prefer each motion, including dispositive motions, to deal with one discreet subject.
 Cross-motions are strongly discouraged.
 DO NOT combine a dispositive motion with ANY other motion and DO NOT respond or reply to more than one motion in each response or reply.
 Please label responses and replies to motions by identifying the subject of the motion being responded to: e.g. “Defendant’s Response to Plaintiff’s Motion Summary Judgment Re: Vulnerable Adult Abuse claim.”
 Because of electronic filing, we can track the single filing only as a response, as a reply or as a new motion.
 Again, do not combine a response or a reply to one motion with a new motion for affirmative relief (i.e. a cross-motion), even if on a related topic; they should be filed separately from responses and replies.

-It would be greatly appreciated if you provide one hard copy of all exhibits to dispositive motions to my division no later than 24 hours after the motion, response or reply is filed.
+It would be greatly appreciated if you provide one hard copy of all exhibits to motions to my division no later than 24 hours after the motion, response or reply is filed.
 Likewise, for any court submission exceeding 30 pages in the aggregate (including exhibits), it is appreciated if you kindly provide one copy to my division.

 Not all requests for oral argument will be granted.
 Some motions do not seem to need it.
-If you have a winning argument, that should already have been included it in the motion or response.
+If you have a winning argument, that should already have been included in the motion or response.

-Motions for reconsideration are discouraged unless there is something new that the court has not considered.
+Motions for reconsideration are strongly discouraged unless there is something new that the court has not considered.
 If you just disagree with my ruling, you likely are better off to file an appeal.

-Discovery or Disclosure Disputes and/or Sanctions Motions to Compel and/or Motions for Sanctions are strongly discouraged.
-You are expected to meet and confer with the opposing party when you have a discovery dispute and to try to resolve your dispute in good faith.
+Before submitting a discovery dispute, you are expected to meet and confer with the opposing party and to try to resolve your dispute in good faith.
 "Meet and confer" will require an actual conversation with the opposing party and not just an exchange of voice mails and emails.

 When you are objecting to a discovery request because it is too burdensome, you should couple that objection with a showing what you have offered to produce if the other party assumes the burden.
 If the objection is based on privilege or the information is too sensitive, you may also be more persuasive if you submit a protective order with your objection.